 Financial Planning for Unmarried Partners in Washington

-By Mary Louden, JD, LLM | May 21, 2020 |
+By Mary Louden, JD, LLM | Aug 19, 2024 |

+Recent legal developments in Washington State affect the treatment of finances and property.
 Historically, Washington State has not recognized common-law marriage.
 But recent developments have put the focus on “committed intimate relationships,” which affects how you handle estate planning and property acquisitions as an unmarried couple.
 These new legalities replace the previous term, “meretricious relationships.”

 Beyond the change in terminology, the doctrine spells out key information on how committed, unmarried couples should handle community property and plan for their financial future.

-For legal purposes, the committed intimate relationship designation depends on several factors, most notably continuous cohabitation.
+For legal purposes, the committed intimate relationship designation depends on several factors, notably continuous cohabitation.
 In addition, the courts may use the following criteria, as established in Connell v.
 Francisco:

 • The duration of the relationship (usually from the date in which both parties move in together)